5 Obstacles You Need to Overcome to Become Better With Money

 I’m so guilty of this that I almost didn’t add it in here.
 Because I’m an adult and I still fall victim to this.

-We all work really hard for our money and it seems only fair that you get to celebrate that hard work.
+We all work really hard for our money.
+It seems only fair that you get to celebrate that hard work.
 When people get together it can be hard to not conform.
-I don’t even want to call it social pressure because the other people aren’t pressuring me it’s an internal thing.
+I don’t even want to call it social pressure because the other people aren’t pressuring me.
+It’s an internal thing.

 If everyone is buying steak, and you get an appetizer or soup, do you feel cheap?